HobbitQia/hobbitqia.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am Jiajun Qin (秦嘉俊 in Chinese), a third-year undergraduate majoring in Computer Science and Technology at [Turing Class, Chu Kochen Honors College, Zhejiang University](http://www.cs.zju.edu.cn/turingclass_en/).
+I am Jiajun Qin (秦嘉俊 in Chinese), a third-year undergraduate majoring in Computer Science and Technology at [Chu Kochen Honors College, Zhejiang University](http://ckc.zju.edu.cn/ckcen/main.htm).
 I am expected to graduate in 2025.

 My research interests focus on **machine learning systems**, **heterogeneous computing** and **computer system**.